One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs: Experiment

-\paragraph{Overall performance comparison} We conduct PGP (Algorithm~\ref{alg:ens}) on the pretrained LLM and evaluate its performance on five task-related finetuned LLMs derived from each pretrained LLM, comparing it against a range of baselines (Table~\ref{tab:main_h2}).
-Across all settings, \textbf{PGP achieves the highest transfer success rate (TSR)}, demonstrating its superior ability to craft transferable jailbreak prompts under the pretrain-to-finetune threat model.
+We conduct PGP (Algorithm~\ref{alg:pgp_autodan}) on the pretrained LLM and evaluate its performance on five task-related finetuned LLMs derived from each pretrained LLM, comparing it against a range of baselines (Table~\ref{tab:attack_h2_adv}).
+Across all settings, PGP achieves the highest transfer success rate (TSR), demonstrating its superior ability to craft transferable jailbreak prompts under the \emph{pretrain-to-finetune} threat model.

-First, as shown in rows highlighted in blue, fully black-box methods that ignore pretrained knowledge (DAN and PAIR) perform poorly, with scores blow $10\%$ on most models.
-This performance gap shows that pretrained knowledge is essential in the pretrain-to-finetune jailbreak setting, as attackers without this information fail to generate prompts that reliably transfer.
-Specifically, the GCG ensemble follows the GCG setup using Llama2-7b-chat and Vicuna-7B-v1.5 as source models, resulting in higher transferability on finetuned Llama2 variants but lower performance elsewhere.
+\textbf{(1) Methods with less information than our threat model.} As shown in the rows highlighted in green rows, methods that ignore pretrained knowledge perform poorly across nearly all pretrained LLMs.
+Fully no-box approaches such as DAN and ArtPrompt achieve near-zero TSR on most models, while Multilingual and GCG-Ensemble show limited and unstable performance.
+These results indicate that without access to the pretrained model, attackers struggle to construct prompts that reliably transfer across finetuned variants in the \emph{pretrain-to-finetune} setting.
+Specifically, the GCG-Ensemble follows the GCG setup using \textit{Llama2-7b-chat} and \textit{Vicuna-7B-v1.5} as source models, resulting in higher transferability on finetuned Llama2 variants but lower performance elsewhere.

-Second, among methods operating under the same threat model (highlighted in yellow), \textbf{PGP consistently outperforms all competitors}.
-Across all finetuned LLMs, none of these methods surpasses PGP, confirming that our approach \textbf{more effectively leverages information encoded in the pretrained representations} to capture transferability-relevant features that support robust cross-model jailbreaks.
+\textbf{(2) Methods under the same threat model.} Among methods operating under our threat model (highlighted in yellow rows), PGP consistently achieves the highest TSR across all pretrained LLMs.
+Across all finetuned LLMs, none of these methods surpasses PGP, confirming that our approach more effectively leverages information encoded in the pretrained representations to capture transferability-relevant features that support robust \emph{pretrain-to-finetune} jailbreaks.
 Vision-inspired transferability techniques such as DI-GCG, L4A, and SEA remain less effective, likely because the fundamental differences between low-level perturbations in vision tasks and prompt-based jailbreaks in LLMs.